Sponsored

 Highlights

-- A no-holds-barred guide to the global traditions of cheese, dairying, and pastoralism alongside one man's quest to make milk Sacred again.
+- Exploring the intersection between traditional and modern, this is a no-holds-barred guide to natural cheesemaking, dairying, and pastoralism--and one man's global quest to make milk Sacred again.

 - About the Author: Trevor Warmedahl has a well-established identity as a nomadic cheesemaker and is knowledgeable about grazing practices and milk fermentation globally.